-Watchdog Votes to Sue LA Sheriff for Defying Subpoena over Jail Conditions
+Watchdog Votes to Sue LA Sheriff for Defying Subpoena Over Jail Conditions

-LOS ANGELES — A civilian commission tasked with oversight of the Los Angeles County Sheriff’s Department voted unanimously Thursday to pursue legal action against Sheriff Alex Villanueva, a day after defied a subpoena to testify on measures to protect incarcerated people against Covid-19 infection in county jails.
+LOS ANGELES — A civilian commission tasked with oversight of the Los Angeles County Sheriff’s Department voted unanimously Thursday to pursue legal action against Sheriff Alex Villanueva, a day after he defied a subpoena to testify on measures to protect incarcerated people against Covid-19 infection in county jails.

 Concern about coronavirus infections in LA County jails has swelled as more than 700 incarcerated people have tested positive for the virus since an outbreak began spreading throughout the county.